I hope you enjoy what you read and hear here. Drop me a line if you like, I'm always happy to hear from readers.

 I ran a 10 km race in Havana to raise money for Parkinson's UK's research and support work via my JustGiving Page.

-In 2016 I was thrilled to contribute to a documentary presented by Owen Sheers about David Jones's great World War I poem In Parenthesis, which you can download for a small fee from the BBC Store.
+In 2016 I was thrilled to contribute to a documentary presented by Owen Sheers about David Jones's great World War I poem In Parenthesis (availability has expired but clips are available).